International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 Plans Ensure Older Persons Benefit from Economic Development

 The first MIPAA pillar recommends that governments act to ensure that older persons share equitably in the benefits of a country’s economic development.
-Thirteen of 15 plans reviewed (87 percent) included targets around improving older persons’ financial security and other social protections, providing education and training, and building intergenerational solidarity.
+Thirty-nine of 50 plans reviewed (78 percent) included targets around improving older persons’ financial security and other social protections, 38 plans (76 percent) mention targets related to providing education and training, and 32 (64 percent) included targets to build intergenerational solidarity.
 The plans tend to reflect the national context and issues of greatest concern and priority.
-Bulgaria’s plan, for example, the National Comprehensive Strategy for Active Ageing (2016-2030), has a heavy emphasis on employment - particularly on retraining and retaining older adults in the workforce as the country will soon experience the world’s steepest decline in the working-age population.
-The profiles in the Database provide contextual information specific to each country that has informed each plan’s development and implementation.
+For example Bulgaria’s plan, the National Comprehensive Strategy for Active Ageing (2016–2030), has a heavy emphasis on employment—particularly on retraining and retaining older adults in the workforce, as the country will soon experience the world’s steepest decline in the working-age population.
+The case studies in the Database provide contextual information specific to each country alongside the goals and principles driving ongoing and forward-looking reforms.

 More Can Be Done to Mainstream Health Targets

-Two of the United Nations Decade action areas - improving access to, and quality of (1) long-term care and (2) integrated care - are themes that are relevant to the MIPAA health pillar.
-Among health-related themes, providing integrated care is the most likely to be included in national plans, with 14 of 15 plans including targets to support the development of better-integrated care.
-Similarly, 11 of 15 plans target long-term care, particularly through its expansion and improvement.
+Two of the United Nations Decade action areas—improving access to and quality of (1) long-term care and (2) integrated care—are themes that are relevant to the MIPAA health pillar.
+Among health-related UN themes, providing, expanding, and improving long-term care is the most likely to be included in national plans, with 30 of 50 plans (60 percent) including targets to those ends.
 This is important because currently only 5.6 percent of the world’s population lives in countries that mandate full, universal access to long-term care through national legislation.
 Providing older persons access to long-term care options can reduce the burden of care on families and allow older adults to choose how and where they wish to grow old, which in turn can improve older persons’ well-being.

 Creating Age-Friendly Environments Important to Enhance Older Persons’ Quality of Life

-The third MIPAA pillar, which corresponds with the fourth United Nations Decade of Healthy Ageing action area, emphasizes the promotion of enabling and supportive environments.
-Supporting enabling environments for older persons includes access to quality housing and infrastructure as well as tackling ageism, neglect, and abuse - which can shape how older persons function and their overall well-being, both physically and mentally.
-Among the national plans analyzed, 14 out of 15 (93 percent) reported targets for protection from neglect, abuse, or violence.
-Elder abuse is prevalent globally, with one in six people over the age of 60 reporting abusive behavior in a nursing home or community setting - and around 64 percent of nursing home or long-term care staff have reported that they had committed some form of abuse in the past year.
-Abuse also frequently occurs in home care situations, and 11 of the 15 national plans identified the provision of additional support to informal caregivers, many of whom are family members, as a priority to combat caregiver burnout and lessen the incidence of abuse.
+The third MIPAA pillar emphasizes the promotion of enabling and supportive environments, corresponding with the fourth United Nations Decade of Healthy Ageing action area promoting “age-friendly environments” and additionally aligning closely with the WHO’s Age Friendly Cities and Communities program.
+Supporting enabling environments for older persons includes ensuring access to quality housing and infrastructure as well as tackling ageism, neglect, and abuse, which can shape how older persons function and their overall well-being, both physically and mentally.
+Among the national plans analyzed, 28 out of 50 (56 percent) reported targets for protection from neglect, abuse, or violence.
+Elder abuse is prevalent globally, with one in six people over the age of 60 reporting abusive behavior in a nursing home or community setting, and around 64 percent of nursing home or long-term care staff reporting that they had committed some form of abuse in the past year.
+Abuse also frequently occurs in home care situations, and 33 of the 50 national plans (66 percent) identified the provision of additional support to informal caregivers, many of whom are family members, as a priority to combat caregiver burnout and lessen the incidence of abuse.

-Eradicating ageism is another key target to promote an enabling environment for older persons and was included in 11 of 15 plans (73 percent).
+Eradicating ageism is another key target to promote an enabling environment for older persons and was included in 28 out of 40 plans (56 percent).
 According to the WHO’s 2021 Global Report on Ageism, roughly half of the world’s population holds ageist attitudes.
-Additionally, an ageist environment that does not support the needs of older persons is associated with older generations dying 7.5 years earlier, making the reduction of ageist attitudes an important consideration for country plans.
-The majority of country plans that included a focus on combatting ageism recommended the creation of positive-images-of-aging campaigns as well as legislation that prohibits discrimination based on age.
-To combat abuse and ageism, many country plans aim to address and improve the quality of life of older persons holistically, as well as focusing on protection of older persons and improving intergenerational solidarity.
+An ageist environment that does not support the needs of older persons is associated with older generations dying 7.5 years earlier, making the reduction of ageist attitudes an important consideration for country plans.
+Plans that included a focus on combatting ageism generally recommended the creation of positive-images-of-aging campaigns as well as legislation that prohibits discrimination based on age.
+To combat abuse and ageism, many country plans aim to address and improve the quality of life of older persons holistically, as well as focusing on the protection of older persons and improving intergenerational solidarity

-Finally, 13 out of 15 (87 percent) of the plans identified improving housing availability, quality, and affordability, and expanding older persons’ access to transport and public spaces as priorities.
-New Zealand’s Better Later Life Strategy (2019–2034), for example, identifies the creation of functional, safe, and affordable housing for older people as one of five key priorities, with a particular emphasis on providing an option for older persons to remain independent and age-in-place in their home communities.
-Malta expanded its National Strategic Policy for Active Ageing (2014–2020), to include a free transportation service called the Silver-T, which assists older people in independently conducting daily activities and errands.
+Finally, 36 out of 50 (72 percent) of the plans in the Database identified improving housing availability, quality, and affordability, and expanding older persons’ access to transport and public spaces as priorities.
+New Zealand’s Better Later Life Strategy (2019–2034), for example, identifies the creation of functional, safe, and affordable housing for older people as one of five key priorities, with a particular emphasis on providing an option for older persons to remain independent and age-in-place in their home communities, as does Slovenia’s Active Aging Strategy (2017).
+Malta expanded its National Strategic Policy for Active Ageing (2014–2020) to include a free transportation service called the Silver-T, which assists older people in independently conducting daily activities and errands.
+A number of plans, including Queensland's Healthy ageing – A strategy for older Queenslanders (2019) in Australia, Panama’s National Plan for the Elderly (2022 - 2025), and Portugal’s National Strategy for Active and Healthy Aging (2017-2025), all highlight the WHO Age-Friendly Cities framework and commit to a series of adaptations to support aging in place.

 The Future of Mainstreaming Aging: Additional Policy Considerations to Improve Plan Design and Implementation